Patient record: what it contains and who can view it

 - the medical history (anamnesis): known symptoms, the mental state, social worries, illness in the family

-- tests and their results and findings: for example, from ultrasound or X-ray tests, blood tests, or heart examinations (ECG)
+- tests and findings: for example, ultrasound or x-ray scans, blood tests or heart examinations (ECG)

 - therapies and their effects: prescribed treatments and medications, but also the effects and possible side-effects